Shashank-GK/Shashank-GK/README.md

 - 👯 I’m looking to collaborate on Fullstack Web Development,
 - 🤔 I’m looking for help with Programing in python,java and fullstck web development.
 - 📫 How to reach me:📬 shashankgk11@gmail.com
-- ⚡ Fun fact: B.E in Electronics and Communication Engineering 🥹🧑‍
+- ⚡ Currently perusing: B.E in Electronics and Communication Engineering.
 -->.